-18.5 Solving Quartic Equations
+18.5 Solving Equations of Degree Four or Less

-The general polynomial of degree n has Galois group S_n , and we know that for $n \leq 4$ this is soluble (Chapter 14).
-Theorem 18.19, therefore, implies that for a field K of characteristic zero, the general polynomial of degree ≤ 4 can be solved by radicals.
+The general polynomial of degree n has Galois group S_n , and we know that for $n \le 4$ this is soluble (Chapter 14).
+Theorem 18.21 therefore implies that for a field K of characteristic zero, the general polynomial of degree ≤ 4 can be solved by radicals.
 We already know this from the classical tricks in Chapter 1, but now we can use the structure of the symmetric group to explain, in a unified way, why those tricks work.

-18.5.1 Linear Equations
+Linear Equations

-$$t-s_1$$
+The general linear polynomial is

+$t-s_1$

-Trivially, $t_1 = s_1$ is a zero.
+Trivially $t_1 = s_1$ is a zero.